moritzschramm/typos/readme.md

 #### Using docker
 Since the docker containers run on their own network, we can't run <code>phpunit</code> directly (we have to run it from within the php docker container).
-There is a little bash script to make things easier:<br>
+There is a little php script to make things easier:<br>
 <code>php start-test</code><br>
 This is basically just an alias for <code>phpunit</code>.